Adding Consumer Preference Data to Create a Joint Space Map

-Joint space maps are very important when different market segments have quite distinct needs and, therefore, will choose between competing brands and products on a different basis.
+Joint space maps are very important when different market segments have quite distinct needs and, therefore, different target markets will choose between competing brands and products on a different basis.

 Example of a Joint Space Map

-In this example, the preferences (or ideal positioning points) have been plotted in blue for five different demographic segments.
-In this case, a simple age-based demographic segmentation base has been used to construct the market segments of: kids, teens, young adults, middle-aged people and older adults.
+For this map, a simple age-based demographic segmentation base has been used to construct the market segments of: kids, teens, young adults, middle-aged people and older adults.

 How to create a joint space map

 The above joint space map is very easy to construct using the free Excel template download available on this website.